 What is sensory processing disorder?

+Sensory processing disorder is when the brain has difficulty receiving, understanding, and responding to information that comes in via the senses.
 Children with SPD do not have adequate sensory processing skills to receive, organize, interpret and respond to sensory information efficiently.
 This negatively affects their attention, behavior, and development.

 Indicators that a child may have sensory processing disorder: